heptarch/heptarch.github.io/hacker/intro.md

 </div>

-What if, instead of hacking inkjet printers, campus buildings, or bitmaps, we hack *the universe itself*?
+What if, instead of hacking inkjet printers, campus buildings, or bitmaps, we hack <i>the universe itself</i>?
 If, like Feynman, we piddle around with wobbling plates and see where it leads us?
 That is the goal of this book.
 We will play seriously, and develop high-leverage, low-tech hacks which take us beyond the colorful language of pop science.
 Using high school algebra, we